 The California State University

-Welcome to the California State University (CSU)–the world’s largest comprehensive higher education system in the nation with 23 unique campuses serving more than 470,000 students with 47,000 employees statewide.
-Each year, the University awards more than 100,000 degrees.
+Welcome to the California State University (CSU)–the nation’s largest comprehensive higher education system with 23 unique campuses serving more than 474,000 students with 49,000 employees statewide.
+Each year, the university awards more than 100,000 degrees.
 CSU graduates now total more than 3 million strong, and are serving as leaders in the industries that drive California’s economy, including business, agriculture, entertainment, engineering, teaching, hospitality and healthcare.
 Learn more at www.calstate.edu.